Red Moon and Black Mountain

 Red Moon and Black Mountain: the End of the House of Kendreth is a fantasy novel by Joy Chant, the first of three set in her world of Vandarei.
 It was first published in the UK in hardback by George Allen & Unwin, London, in 1970.
 The first paperback edition was issued by Ballantine Books as the thirty-eighth volume of the Ballantine Adult Fantasy series in March, 1971.
 The Ballantine edition, which was also the first American edition, includes an introduction by Lin Carter and a cover illustrations by Bob Pepper.
 US hardback editions followed from the Science Fiction Book Club and Dutton (1976).
 The book was reprinted frequently by various publishers in both countries through 1983, but has since gone out of print.
 It has also been translated into German and Swedish.

 Plot summary

-The story involves three children of our own world transported to the world of Vandarei and there separated; the older boy, Oliver, is adopted by horse-lords, and in a peculiar time-dilation effect grows to adulthood among them, forgetting his origins, while his younger siblings, taken in by the princess In'serinna, remain children and pursue their own quest.
+The story involves three children of our own world transported to the land of Vandarei in the world of Khendiol and there separated; the older boy, Oliver, is adopted by horse-lords, and in a peculiar time-dilation effect grows to adulthood among them, forgetting his origins, while his younger siblings, taken in by the princess In'serinna, remain children and pursue their own quest.
 All their adventures are part of a larger effort to defeat Satan.